-Feature Overview: COGS Module
+Feature Overview: COGS (Cost of Goods Sold) Module

 - COGS accounts must be mapped in POS Item map so that revenue can be tracked

-- Items without COGS accounts assigned in POS Item map will not have revenue assigned which will prevent cost from being reported accurately
+- Items without COGS accounts assigned in POS Item map will not have revenue assigned which will prevent cost from being reported accurately.

 - Because the ingredients for most POS Menu Items will be assigned to multiple COGS categories (i.e., a burgers ingredients could include items assigned to Dairy, Protein, and Produce) users can only map COGS Departments in POS Item map.
 The system then divides each categories cost by the total department revenue individually.